iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/ANNs/Convolution Layer.md

 Transposed convolution plays with the parameters and increase the dimension of the input channels instead of decreasing it.

 #### **Warning | It's not Reversing Convolution**
-> A transposed convolutional layer only reverse the dimension and it does't reverse the convolutions.
+> A transposed convolutional layer only reverse the dimension and it doesn't reverse the convolutions.
-In brief it's a trainable convolutional layer that upscale the input signal instead of downsacaling the input signal.
+In brief it's a trainable convolutional layer that upscale the input signal instead of down scaling the input signal.

 **Remark**